 Though not always easy to quantify, intangible assets may include brand recognition, patents, and regulatory licenses.
 They may prevent competitors from duplicating products or allow a company to charge premium pricing.
+This feature represents a meaningful aspect of the Moat ETF's companies.

 Example: Starbucks Corp.